gcowin/gcowin.github.io/_notes/podcast/PodcastIdeas.md

 Podcast Ideas
 -------------

+Idea: don't refer to the podcast as podcast -- ever

+Sessions about software development hosted by greg cowin with a secret developer.
+To help not only survive but thrive.
+Session 000: About
+Session 001: Dogma and Mindset
+Session 002:

+What's in it for you?
+Tools to help you cope and survive and reduce frustration.
+But not just to survive and thrive.

+Why?
+Start with a question.

 Podcast Journal
 https://archive.org/
 Could get presidential quotes here to make funny transitions for podcast; although probably a lot of work, but could be interesting from sound perspective